 So, I decided to share my favorite summertime salads for those looking to take your vegan salad recipes up a notch and explore the beauty of summer salads.
 Also, all my dressings are oil-free, so enjoy the adventure.

 First, let's talk about having a barbeque with your friends and family.
-One of my favorite go-to salads for any barbeque is my Vegan Potato Salad.
+One of my favorite go-to salads for barbeque is my Vegan Potato Salad.
 Not only can this salad be prepared beforehand, but it is also always a crowd-pleaser.

 And, what goes better with potato salad than my family's favorite traditional Vegan Macaroni Salad.
-Just like grandma used to make, this vegan version of my grandma's macaroni salad even has green peas!
+Like grandma used to make, this vegan version of my grandma's macaroni salad even has green peas!
 Dressed is a sweet cashew mayo dressing; Vegan Macaroni Salad disappears from my house fast as I put it on the tables.

 Then, my guests get corn on the cob, but in a bowl mixed with colorful vegetables in an oil-free dressing.